Cloud architecture review and cost optimisations for Risilience

 This challenge presented Firemind with the ability to perform a full architecture and optimisation report, working across 6 individual accounts within AWS.

-During this project, Firemind reviewed the architecture, configuration and utilisation of services and resources across the 6 accounts within the Risilience AWS organization.
+During this project, Firemind reviewed the architecture, configuration and utilisation of services and resources across the 6 accounts within the Risilience AWS organisation.
 The goal was to reveal methods to enhance security, optimise performance, review scalability, assess reliability and business continuity, and to cost optimise.

 Overall, Risilience was doing an excellent job in managing and provisioning their AWS services and resources.
-A lot of recommended methods and best practices were being followed, using Ansible to manage IaC deployment of their environments provided a good level of consistency across accounts,
+A lot of recommended methods and best practices were being followed, using Ansible to manage IaC deployment of their environments provided a good level of consistency across accounts, and everything was well organised with strong and manageable naming conventions.

 The time spent on this review project looked more closely at services in use and resource relationships and configuration.
 The recommendations assembled in our report were focused on methods of being Cloud Native, full resilience and scalability, and taking full advantage of the AWS environment and the services available in AWS that enhanced or improved on more traditional server centric methodologies.